Broadstone Golf Club Course Review - Golf Monthly

 Broadstone Golf Club Course Review

-Broadstone Golf Club, with 18 holes that are all unique challenges, is one of South England’s premier heathland courses.
+Broadstone Golf Club, with 18 holes that are all unique challenges, is one of South England’s premier heathland courses and one of Bournemouth’s Big Three along with Parkstone and Ferndown.

 Straight driving is a must and a handicap score is hard-earned around this difficult par 70.